Dhirajsingh212/cypherZ_EC102A/README.md

 # ShopTopia: E-commerce Platform.

-**Welcome to Shotptopia, your all-encompassing platform for browsing, purchasing, and indulging in the latest lifestyle trends!** This README file offers an overview of Shotptopia's development and operational fundamentals.
+**Welcome to Shoptopia, your all-encompassing platform for browsing, purchasing, and indulging in the latest lifestyle trends!** This README file offers an overview of Shotptopia's development and operational fundamentals.

 ## Features